bipsydev/SDL2_LilyEngine/README.md

 > *I'm learning SDL2 and C++ by making a game engine!*

 __`SDL2_LilyEngine`__ aims to be an educational high-level OOP wrapper framework for the SDL2 graphics library in C++!
-Ideally, __`SDL2_LilyEngine`__ will be a library of components for easy SDL operations.
-A framework for creating a Game class out of these libraries can be used, or you can use the libraries individually.
-Additionally in the future, I plan to make a graphical interface to the engine that outputs C++ code!
+At its core, __`SDL2_LilyEngine`__ will be a *library* of components for easy SDL operations.
+A *framework* for creating a Game class out of these libraries can be used, or you can use the libraries individually.
+Additionally in the future, I plan to make a *graphical interface* to the engine that outputs C++ code!

 ----------------